-Mining pools exist as a way for multiple devices to work together across the internet, pooling their resources in performing complex calculations to generate blocks of data.
-The mining 'reward' as it's known is then split proportionally amongst each participant.
+With Mining pools, you can work with other miners and devices across the internet to pool your resources in performing complex calculations to generate blocks of data.
+The mining 'reward', as it's known, is then split proportionally amongst each participant.

 Where possible we've found pools with multiple servers around the world, allowing you to connect easily.
 If these pique your interest and you want more information, head over to the Bitcoin Wiki to see a detailed comparison of all the top pools.

 - We also show you how to mine Bitcoins

 Veteran outfit with some useful help for newbies